arvidl/BMED320-imaging-mass-cytometry-ml/README.md

-# BMED320-imaging-mass-cytometry-ml
+# BMED320: Methods in biomedical research” - _BMED320-imaging-mass-cytometry-ml_

+**Computational imaging and machine learning in biomedicine (BMED320)**

+Our group is working at the Mohn Medical Imaging and Visualisation (MMIV) Centre on machine learning in medical imaging.
+We offer the opportunity to get into the methods and tools (e.g. Jupyter notebooks and Python programming) related to this research.
+See also the topics and teaching material at the virtual NordBioMedNet Summer School 2020: Computational Biomedicine - Imaging, machine learning and precision medicine (https://github.com/oercompbiomed/Seili-2020) that might interest you.

-BMED320 project on Imaging Mass Cytometry and Machine Learning at Department of Biomedicine, UiB
+### BMED320 project on Imaging Mass Cytometry and Machine Learning at Department of Biomedicine, UiB

 # Setting up your system (preparation to the project)